By: Scott Way

 "Boat surveys are not sexy, but I did my best to make it fun to watch the process.
 It is a long slow day of checking out each individual system on a boat.
 Technically we just watch the marine surveyor check all the systems.
 There are a lot of systems, the bottom, the standing rigging, the running rigging, the lights, the anchors, the deck, the tender or dinghy, the inboard diesel motor, the out board gas motor for the dingy, the VHF, the stereo, the DC power, the AC power, the air conditioner, the refrigeration, the head, the fresh water, the seacocks, the starter battery, the house bank batteries, the sails.
 The list goes on and on and they all have their own specs.
 A good survey takes quite a long time.
 It is well worth it.
 After, the first survey we had I would never buy a boat without one.The key is a good, honest, knowledgeable surveyor.
 This is what it is like.
 Not that exciting until you realize you have found the perfect boat!"

 Watch below to see what a good marine inspection entails and what you can expect as a prospective buyer:

 Nic and Melissa offer boaters are a great inside look at their transition into boating, their learning process, and what it's like to live on a boat full time.
 Follow their adventures on TheBoatLife on YouTube.

-To learn more about marine surveys and how they affect marine insurance, check out our full article on insurance HERE.
+To learn more about marine surveys and how they can affect ownership, check out our full article on marine insurance.

-To learn more about the different types of marine surveys and some common FAQ's, check out a great resource from Discover Boating HERE.
+To learn more about the different types of marine surveys and some common FAQ's, check out a great resource from Discover Boating.